 Following these report figures, the mobile gaming industry is an absolute record breaker.
-With an ever-growing number of smartphone users expected to go over 5 billion in 2018 (considering the world’s population is 7.6 billion), it is no wonder social and casual mobile games win wider audiences.
+With an ever-growing number of smartphone users (the current number of mobile phone users is 7.26 billion, which makes 91.00% of people in the world cell phone owners), it is no wonder social and casual mobile games are attracting wider audiences.

 This steady growth is partially stimulated by the influence of the Asian countries, China, South Korea, and Japan.
 They generate the biggest revenues from mobile games and place first on the list of the global gaming market leaders.
 In contrast to Europe, Asian gamers are more likely to adopt smartphone games, not PCs or consoles.

 Statista’s 2022 findings say that the Asian mobile gaming market generated a revenue of nearly 69 billion U.S. dollars in 2021.
 By 2026, this value is projected to climb to 109.6 billion U.S. dollars